-If you’re wondering if being bored is good for your kids – it is!
-Boredom can be a huge boost to your child’s life skills – and here’s how.
+If you’re wondering if being bored is good for your kids, it’s time to take a closer look!
+Boredom can be a huge boost to your child’s life skills and a valuable opportunity for growth – and here’s how.

 Why Is It Good To Be Bored?